magento/merchdocs/src/live-search/rules-workspace.md

   ![Rules - search by name]({% link live-search/assets/rules-workspace-search-name.png %}){: .zoom}
   _Search by name_

+{: #view-details}
-## View rule details
+## View details

+The details panel shows the rule name, status, conditions and events, start and end date, description, and date last edited.
+Rules can be enabled, edited, and deleted from the details panel.

-1. Find the rule that you want to view.
+1. On the _Rules_ tab, find the rule in the grid that you want to view and click **More** (…).

-1. In the right column, click **More** (...).

-1. Choose **View details**.
+1. Click **View details**.

-   The Rules details panel shows its status, condition(s), event(s), start and end dates, if scheduled, and description.

-1. To change the rule status, set the **Enabled/Disabled** control at the bottom of the panel.
+     You can do any of the following from the View details panel:

+      - Edit Rule
+      - Delete Rule
+      - Enable/Disable Rule

+1. To close the _View details_ panel, click **Close** (X) in the upper-right corner.

   ![Rule - details]({% link live-search/assets/rules-workspace-details.png %}){: .zoom}
   _Rule details_